sonill/Nepali-Multi-Date-Picker/README.md

-# Advanced Nepali Date Picker
+# Nepali Multi Date Picker
-Advanced date picker based in Nepali calendar.
+A simple yet powerful date picker based in Nepali calendar.
 Supports both single date selections and multiple date selection.
 Can be used inline with form input.
 Multiple date selection can be done by pressing Shift or Control / Command key.

 ## Getting Started